 Common and most easily fixed problems.
 However it’s most likely just one of the above.
 Test and keep testing the circuit and you’ll find it

 and learn in the process.
-A weak or intermittent guitar signal can be found quickly because the circuit is so small.
+A weak guitar signal can be found quickly because the circuit is so small.
 If you have this problem or know anyone else with a similar issue, contact us!

 Any of these can simulate a broken pickup, a broken switch, a bad pot etc.